Arthur Frothingham: Biography

 Frothingham lectured at Princeton when it was still known as the College of New Jersey (1885).
 In 1886, he became a professor there, teaching art history and archaeology, although it is rumored that he took no salary at first.
 Among his courses were offerings in renaissance art history, among the first post-classical art courses taught at the College.
 Together with Allan Marquand, Frothingham worked to rewrite Moritz Carrière's Bilder Atlas as a fourth volume of the Iconographic Encyclopedia (1887).
 About 1890, Frothingham and Marquand began to have major difficulties working together, perhaps stemming from the overlap in their areas of expertise and teaching.
 Frothingham taught his renaissance course (which was largely medieval monuments) for the last time in 1892-93.

 During the 1890s, Frothingham became the associate director of the American Academy in Rome, a position that largely involved directing visitors and acting as an agent for American museums.
 In this capacity, he acquired twenty-nine Etruscan tomb groups excavated by Francesco Mancinelli at Narce as well as from other sites.
-Frothingham also studied the topography of Latium and was intertested in an excavation at the site of Norba, but he was not granted a permit for fieldwork.
+Frothingham also studied the topography of Latium and was interested in an excavation at the site of Norba, but he was not granted a permit for fieldwork.

 Back at Princeton, Frothingham was innovative in the curriculum.
-He added a famous course that he called "Subjects and Symbols in Early Christian Art," which would serve as the prototype to iconographic studies for which Princeton would later become famous.
+He added a famous course that he called "Subjects and Symbols in Early Christian Art," which would serve as the prototype for iconographic studies for which Princeton would later become famous.
 When Marquand returned from a year at the American Academy in Rome, he found that Frothingham was teaching yet another new course: Italian art of the Middle Ages.
-Marquand was unhappy with this, and since he controlled the salaries of art historians that were paid from the Frederic Marquand Bequest, he stopped Frothingham's salary mid-semester.
+Marquand was unhappy with this, and since he controlled the salaries of art historians who were paid from the Frederic Marquand Bequest, he stopped Frothingham's salary mid-semester.